snvfrgh/shs.edu.tw/README.md

 <br>

 ### `About time`
-It will take about one or two minutes.
+It will take about one to two minutes.
 <br><br><br>
 <br>